PADL/OcaFirmwareImageContainer/README.md

 There MUST be no more than one component descriptor for a given component ID (i.e. duplicate component IDs are not permitted).

+Two component descriptor flags are defined:

-A single flag, 0x1, is defined indicating that the component descriptor is to be processed locally and not sent to the device.
+`local (0x1)`: indicates that the component descriptor is to be processed locally and not sent to the device `critical (0x2)`: indicates that a local component descriptor MUST be understood by the controller

 The following component is defined for controller-side integrity verification.
 Controllers MUST validate that the container matches the model GUID of the device (after masking with modelCodeMask) as well as the container checksum.
 However, these validation checks are advisory only: the checksum is not a cryptographic checksum, and an untrusted controller could always extract the images directly and update them over OCA.
 Devices MUST validate the image data using the corresponding verify data.
 The local flag MUST be set on the checksum component descriptor.